About awards

 Working out which award applies

-• using our 3-step Find my award tool or our Pay and Conditions Tool to help work out your award coverage
+• using our Pay and Conditions Tool

 A full list of awards can be found on our List of awards page.

-If you need advice on award coverage information that’s not covered on our website, Contact us.
+If you need advice on award coverage information that’s not covered on our website, contact us.

-Difference between an award an agreement
+Difference between an award and an agreement

 An award is different from an enterprise agreement.